dgaydukov/cert-aws/files/sa.md

 * DX (Direct Connect) - private connection between aws region and you (aws router to your on-premise router) or your ISP (internet service provider).
 For HA use redundant second connection, in case first failed.
     DX vs VPN:
     * dx - private connection between on-premise and aws region.
 Use it if you need high bandwidth.
     * vpn - IPSec connection over the Internet between on-premise and vpc.
-It's slower than dc since it use public internet.
-But secure & can be setup very quickly.
+It's slower than dx since it use public internet.
+But secure/cheaper & can be setup very quickly.
-You can use vpn above dc, but it's redundant, cause dx is already secured.
+You can use vpn above dx, but it's redundant, cause dx is already secured.
 Best practice to configure vpn as failover for dx (in case it failed).
 LAG (Link Aggregation Groups) - ability to order multiple direct connect ports and manage them as single larger connection (max number is 4 ports, port types should be the same, all 1GB, or all 10GB).
 LAG connections operate in Active/Active mode.
-DCG (Direct Connect Gateway) - grouping of VGW (virtual private gateways) and VIF (private virtual interfaces).
-Multi-account DCG allows to associate up to 10 VPC (from different accounts) or up to 3 Transit Gateway.
+DXG (Direct Connect Gateway) - grouping of VGW (virtual private gateways) and VIF (private virtual interfaces).
+Multi-account DXG allows to associate up to 10 VPC (from different accounts) or up to 3 Transit Gateway.
 Direct Connect and DCG support both 1500 and 9001 MTU (you can also modify it if you need).
-DX VIF (you have to create one of the following VIF to start using dx):
+DX VIF - you have to create one of the following VIF to start using dx:
 * private - access vpc using private IP
 * public - access all aws public services using public IP.
 If you want to use vpn over dx you have to create this VIF.
-* transit - access vpc Transit Gateway associated with dx Don't confuse:
+* transit - access vpc Transit Gateway associated with dx Don't confuse 3 links:
-* VPC PrivateLink - expose aws services (except s3/dynamoDb who are using gateway endpoint) or private ec2 to vpc in the same or other aws account, by adding eni inside vpc for exposed service
+* VPC PrivateLink - expose aws services (except s3/dynamoDb who are using gateway endpoint) or private ec2 to vpc in the same or other aws account, by adding eni inside vpc for exposed service.
-If you have 3 vpc and ec2 in each of them, and you want to connect these 3 ec2 you can use either privateLink or vpc peering.
+If you have 3 vpc and ec2 in each of them, and you want to connect these 3 ec2 you can use either PrivateLink or vpc peering.
 PrivateLink is better solution, cause it allows you to connect only these 3 ec2, without exposing all other services from these vpc to each other.
 Yet keep in mind that vpc endpoint can't be cross-region.
 So your 3 vpc from above example should be in the same region.
-* VPC ClassicLink - connect classic ec2 to vpc
-    * before 2013 there were no default VPC and all EC2 where launched in flat network shared with other aws users
-    * allows to connect your VPC with EC2 classic, EC2 becomes a member of VPC Security Group
+* VPC ClassicLink (before 2013 there were no default VPC and all EC2 where launched in flat network shared with other aws users) - allows to connect your VPC with ec2 classic, ec2 becomes a member of VPC SG.
-* VPC Link - connect API GateWay to private ec2
+* VPC Link - connect API GateWay to private ec2.
-VPC Endpoint - private connection to AWS services without Internet Gateway/NAT/VPN.
+VPC Endpoint - private connection to AWS services without IGW/NAT/VPN.
 It make sure all traffic goes inside aws network.
 There are 2 types:
 * Gateway endpoint — target for a route in your route table for traffic destined to a supported AWS service (s3/dynamoDB)
-* Interface endpoint — ENI with a private IP address from the IP address range of your subnet that serves as an entry point for traffic destined to a supported service.
+* Interface endpoint — ENI with a private IP address from the IP range of your subnet that serves as an entry point for traffic destined to a supported service.
-So instead of calling public dns name of some service, aws create ENI inside your subnet, and so you don't need internet access anymore.
+So instead of calling public dns name of some service, aws creates ENI inside your subnet, and so you don't need internet access anymore.
 You can directly call this private IP since it's inside your vpc.
 Using this enables you to connect to services powered by AWS PrivateLink (so basically all aws services + your custom created via endpoint services, except those in gateway endpoint).
 Endpoint services - you create some service (ec2) and add NLB(not application/classic lb), and other aws accounts can connect to your service via interface endpoint.
-So using this you can create private service provider that would provide some logic to other aws accounts on vpc-to-vpc basis Of course you can access your NLB form the internet (you should have at least one RT with internet gateway route to access NLB/ALB by dns name), but using privatelink will ensure that all traffic is within aws , and no traverse the internet (same as this service running inside your vpc), and to access your service from privatelink you don't need to have internet gateway (cause all traffic inside aws and doesn't go to outside Internet)
+So using this you can create private service provider that would provide some logic to other aws accounts on vpc-to-vpc basis.
+Of course you can access your NLB form the internet (you should have at least one RT with internet gateway route to access NLB/ALB by dns name), but using PrivateLink will ensure that all traffic is within aws, and no traverse the internet (same as this service running inside your vpc), and to access your service from PrivateLink you don't need to have internet gateway (cause all traffic inside aws and doesn't go to outside Internet).
+So you can access service (ec2) of one vpc from another without vpc peering/IGW/VPN.
-So you can access service (ec2) of one vpc from another without vpc peering/internet gateway/vpn If you share your service with aws marketplace you can get vanity dns name like `us-east-1.vpce.mycoolsite.com`.
+If you share your service with aws marketplace you can get vanity dns name like `us-east-1.vpce.mycoolsite.com`.
 By default ec2 instances dns name is disabled (only ip address is given).
 You can enable it for vpc by going to `Actions=>Edit DNS Hostname`.
 You can change subnet setting `Actions=>Modify auto-assign IP settings` and in this case when you create ec2, it would by default select subnet settings (enable/disable auto-assign public IP address).
 Of course you can also change it on ec2 level.
-VPC Tenancy
+VPC Tenancy:
 * multi-tenant (virtual isolation) - you share your instances on the same server as other aws clients, you instance is divided by virtualization
-* single-tenant (dedicated, physical isolation) - you get completely separate hardware for you (can be useful if you have regulatory requirements)
+* single-tenant (dedicated, physical isolation) - you get completely separate hardware (can be useful if you have regulatory requirements)
-EC2 Tenancy - you can set it for individual ec2 also.
+EC2 Tenancy - you can set it for individual ec2:
-* shared (accessible only if vpc tenancy = multi-tenant) - Your instance runs on shared hardware
+* shared (accessible only if vpc tenancy = multi-tenant) - instance runs on shared hardware
-* dedicated - Your instance runs on single-tenant hardware
+* dedicated - instance runs on single-tenant hardware.
+After launch you can change only from dedicated to host and vice versa.
-* host - Your instance runs on a Dedicated Host, which is an isolated server with configurations that you can control After launch you can change only from dedicated to host and vice versa.
+* host - instance runs on a Dedicated Host, which is an isolated server with configurations that you can control 3 layers of security:
-Flow Logs - you can configure flow logs for
-* vpc - flow logs would be for all ENI in whole vpc
-* subnet - flow logs would be written for all ENI in this subnet
-* network interface - flow logs would be written only for this particular ENI Example & format of flow logs:
-    `${version} ${account-id} ${interface-id} ${srcaddr} ${dstaddr} ${srcport} ${dstport} ${protocol} ${packets} ${bytes} ${start} ${end} ${action} ${log-status}`
-    SSH traffic (destination port 22, TCP protocol) to network interface eni-1235b8ca123456789 in account 123456789010 was allowed
-    `2 123456789010 eni-1235b8ca123456789 172.31.16.139 172.31.16.21 20641 22 6 20 4249 1418530010 1418530070 ACCEPT OK`
-As you see there is no actual payload, only fact that somebody try to send some tcp/udp message to someone.
-If you want actual payload you should use Traffic Mirroring.
-So use
-* Flow Logs - troubleshoot connectivity and security issues, make sure that the network access rules are working as expected
-* Traffic Mirroring - deeper insight into the network traffic by analyzing traffic content (payload) 3 layers of security
 * vpc layer - route tables define which traffic to allow
 * subnet layer - NACL decide which traffic to allow
 * ec2 layer - SG